Carl Liscombe: Playing career

 Liscombe was a key member of the 1943 Stanley Cup champions.
 After scoring 42 points during the regular season, he tied a league record with 14 points in the playoffs.
-He scored the last goal of the 1943 Stanley Cup Finals.
+He scored the last goal of the 1943 Stanley Cup Final.

 After co-leading the NHL across two playoff seasons with 26 points (12 points in 1942 and 14 points in 1943), Liscombe scored a career-high 73 points in 50 games during the 1943-44 regular season (fourth-best in the league scoring race).

 Liscombe shares the team record for most goals in a playoff game and most points in a game.

 Liscombe was also a star in the American Hockey League, notably becoming the first back-to-back winner of the Les Cunningham Award as the league's Most Valuable Player.
 In 1949, Liscombe helped the Providence Reds win the Calder Cup.

 Liscombe died of complications from leukemia.